What Is an Effects Loop?

 In Front of the Amp (Before the Preamp)

-- Overdrive, distortion, and fuzz pedals — These want to hit the preamp directly.
-They're either providing their own distortion or pushing the preamp into distortion.
-Putting a drive pedal in the loop (after the preamp) defeats the purpose.
+- Overdrive, distortion, and fuzz pedals.
+These need to hit the preamp directly.
+They're either providing their own distortion or pushing the preamp into saturation.
+Placing a drive pedal in the loop defeats its purpose entirely.

-- Wah pedals — Wah before distortion gives you a classic, vocal sweep.
-Wah after distortion (in the loop) gives you a more subtle, filtered quality.
-Most players prefer wah in front, but there's no wrong answer.
+- Wah pedals.
+Wah before distortion produces the classic, vocal-like sweep.
+Wah after distortion produces a more subtle, filtered quality.
+Most players prefer wah in front, but both positions are valid.

-- Compressors — You want compression before the preamp so it evens out your dynamics before the gain stage.
-A compressor in the loop can work for certain studio-style leveling, but it's unconventional.
+- Compressors.
+Compression before the preamp evens out your dynamics before the gain stage.

-- Boost pedals — In front, to push the preamp harder.
+- Boost pedals.
+In front, to drive the preamp harder.

 In the Effects Loop (Between Preamp and Power Amp)

-- Delay — This is the number one reason effects loops exist.
+- Delay.
+This is the primary reason effects loops exist.
 Delay after distortion keeps your repeats clean and defined.

-- Chorus — Chorus after distortion gives you a smooth, shimmering modulation.
-Before distortion, it can sound phasey and weird (though some players like this).
+- Chorus.
+Chorus after distortion gives you smooth, shimmering modulation.
+Before distortion, it can sound phasey and problematic (though some players deliberately use this for a more aggressive, Andy Summers-style character).

-- Flanger and phaser — These are debatable.
-Many players like flanger and phaser in front of the amp for a more dramatic, interactive effect.
+- Flanger and phaser.
+Debatable.
+Many players prefer flanger and phaser in front of the amp for a more dramatic, interactive effect.
 In the loop, they're smoother and more subtle.
-Experiment.
+Experiment with both positions.

-- Tremolo — Technically, tremolo (volume modulation) can go in either place.
+- Tremolo.
+Tremolo can go in either position.
 In the loop, it chops the fully formed tone.
-In front, it modulates before the preamp, which can create a different character as the amp responds to the changing input level.
+In front, it modulates before the preamp, creating a different character as the amp responds to the changing input level.

-- Volume pedals — A volume pedal in the loop controls your overall volume without affecting your gain.
+- Volume pedals.
+A volume pedal in the loop controls your overall volume without affecting your gain staging.
 Turn it down and your tone stays the same, just quieter.
-A volume pedal in front reduces the signal hitting the preamp, which on a distorted amp cleans up the tone as you turn down.
+A volume pedal in front reduces the signal hitting the preamp, which on a distorted amp cleans up the tone as you roll back.

-- EQ pedals — In the loop, an EQ pedal shapes your fully formed tone after the preamp.
-This is the secret weapon for sculpting your sound for a specific room or mix without changing your amp settings.
+- EQ pedals.
+In the loop, an EQ pedal shapes your fully formed tone after the preamp.
+This is genuinely one of the most underrated tools for sculpting your sound for a specific room or mix without touching your amp settings.

-- Noise gates — Can go in either place (or both).
-In the loop, a gate controls the noise from the preamp.
-In front, it controls noise before it hits the amp.
-Some players use a gate in both locations for the quietest rig possible.
+- Noise gates.
+Can go in either position (or both).
+In the loop, a gate controls noise from the preamp.
+In front, it controls noise before it reaches the amp.
+Some players run a gate in both locations for the quietest possible rig.

 The Golden Rule